COMHIS/python-basics/1_installing_python/python_terminal.md

 When these instructions tell you to type something the terminal, the expectation is that you’ll press enter after typing in the command.

+---

-Let’s test and make sure that the Python interpreter that we just installed works:
+Let’s test and make sure that the Python interpreter works/exists:

+---

 1. Open the terminal (follow the instructions for your operating system):
   * Linux (Cubbli)
     * Menu -> Terminal